25 Aug 2025

 Who Might Try Psychedelic Therapy for EDs

-If you’re considering this type of therapy for anorexia nervosa, the researchers have put together several recommendations for potential participants.
+If you’re considering this type of therapy for anorexia nervosa, the researchers have put together several recommendations7 for potential participants.
 Relevant candidates are adults, 21-65 years, with a diagnosis of AN for more than 3 years, who have tried regular care first.
 They need stable heart tests, to not be taking contraindicated medications like some antidepressants, balanced electrolytes, and medical supervision.
 People with psychosis, uncontrolled heart disease, or very low BMI should avoid psychedelic sessions for now.

 Licensed centres for psychedelic-assisted therapy, which are currently located only at universities, medical offices and clinical research centers, follow strict safety plans so that AN treatment remains as safe as possible.